Han5991/create-nextjs-template/README.md

 # Create Next.js Template

 This project is a template for creating a new Next.js application.
 It is designed to provide a quick and easy way to start a new Next.js project with a set of pre-configured tools and settings.

 ## Features

 - **Next.js**: A React framework for building modern web applications.
+- **React Query**: A data fetching and state management library for React.
+- **Panda CSS**: A lightweight and minimal CSS framework.
 - **TypeScript**: A statically typed superset of JavaScript that adds types and other powerful features.
 - **ESLint**: A tool for identifying and reporting on patterns in JavaScript.
 - **Prettier**: An opinionated code formatter.
 - **Husky**: A tool for preventing bad `git commit`, `git push` and more 🐶 woof!